hugebelieve/CodingQuestions/casestudies/whatsapp.md

 > Also media type is send along with has key

 # Encryption
-> Symmetric Encryption - Both parties uses same key to encrypt and decrypt
+> Symmetric Encryption - Both parties uses same key to encrypt and decrypt - Peer 2 Perr
-> Asymmetric Encryption - Public and private key, public key is shared of a given user
+> Asymmetric Encryption - Public and private key, public key is shared of a given user - Server 2 User

 # VOIP server - Telephony